 Fairfax Campus (TK-4th Grade)

-Mersedeh Emrani is entering her ninth year with Larchmont Charter School.
+Mersedeh Emrani is entering her tenth year with Larchmont Charter School.
 She has served as Principal of Larchmont Fairfax since 2015, Dean of Students from 2013-2015 and was previously a K-1 Lead Teacher for four years with the organization.
 She graduated with Honors with a B.A. in Psychology and Masters Degree in Public Health (M.P.H.) from UCLA prior to obtaining her Multiple Subject Teaching Credential (K-6).
 As the lead administrator for the Larchmont Fairfax campus, Mersedeh’s primary responsibilities include student guidance, faculty support and supervision, parent interface, curriculum development, and campus operations.
 It is the school’s deeply ingrained commitment to high student achievement; the commitment to our global community; and the commitment to diversity that Mersedeh contends inspires and energizes her the most each day at Larchmont.

 Outside of life at Larchmont Charter School, Mersedeh loves spending quality time with her daughter and extended family.